"You make baseballs? How did you get into that?"

 I've made things as along as I can remember.
 Still do.
 I made my first baseball in 1999 while studying Industrial Design at Massachusetts College of Art.
 The campus was located on Huntington Avenue, just down the street from where the very first World Series was played in 1903.
 What I initially thought was an interesting way to spend an afternoon, ended up being the first step in a decade-long personal journey of reflection on what it actually meant to "find the thing you love to do, and do it better than anyone."

-When I formed the Huntington Base Ball Co. in 2009, my goal was to re-create the elements that drew me in.
-I love the visual characteristics of the early game and the attention to detail.
+When I formed the Huntington Base Ball Co. in 2009, my goal was to re-create the elements that drew me in to this beautiful pastime.
+I love the visual characteristics of the early game and the attention to detail in the items that were created for it.
 The rawness of the materials, and the style of the cut.
-These are all beautiful things that were made by hand and made to last.
+Those vintage pieces were also beautiful objects that were made by hand and made to last.
 In our shop, we continue that tradition.

 Baseball meets Research meets Craftsmanship.
 Hello again.